MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/ata-port-driver-support-routines.md

 This page categorizes the support routines provided by the system-supplied ATA port driver.

-For a list of ATA driver miniport routines, see [ATA Miniport Driver Routines](ata-miniport-driver-routines.md).
+For a list of ATA driver miniport routines, see [ATA Miniport Drivers](ata-miniport-drivers.md).

 ## Initialization Routine